Rankshow/bankist-site/README.md

-## This is project is used for learning purpose.
+## This project is used for learning purpose.
 ![These are the screenshot](/Screenshot%20(459).png)
 ![Screenshot](/Screenshot%20(460).png)
 ![Screenshot](/Screenshot%20(461).png)